Save Your Scissors! Cut with a Cricut.

 Design for Realism

 This class is available as a lecture, 1-day class, or 2-day class.
 The lecture can be in person or online, to small groups or individuals.
-The class is in person only, to small groups or individuals.
+The class is in person only, to groups of 3-10 people.

 This lecture is focused on incorporating principles of good design and composition into art quilt layouts with the intent of creating a realistic piece of art.
 Using my own work as examples, I will teach: